 7. You cannot leave the keys in the ignition in a vehicle while it’s unattended.

 How many times have you left the car running while pulling up to the convenience store to grab a cool drink on a hot day?
 Don’t actually count since each time you did could’ve earned you a $500 ticket (read: many slushies).
 The only loophole to this law is if you’re driving a newer vehicle with a keyless push-button start.

 8. Tailgating other drivers could result in a ticket.

 It’s one thing to tailgate with beers and barbeque, but it’s another thing to tailgate by, well, tailgating.
 According to Texas law, driving too closely behind another car is enough to get you pulled over and given a ticket.
 As a result, be sure not to tailgate too closely on your way to your next tailgate.

 9. You admit guilt when you pay for a ticket.

 It may seem like you’re doing the right thing, but admitting guilt and paying your ticket comes with extra consequences: In addition to losing money on ticket fees and the associated fines and surcharges, points are added to your license and the offense is recorded on your driving record for the next three years.
 Thankfully, it’s possible to avoid these black marks by taking a defensive driving course.

 10. Surcharges on traffic violations have to be paid separately.

-When you pay a ticket and the associated fee, you may also have to pay a surcharge depending on the number of points you have accumulated or the type of violation.
-In Texas, you must pay for these separately.
-If you don’t, you could have your license suspended for not paying your surcharge fees.
+When you pay a ticket and the associated fee, you may also have to pay a surcharge, depending on the type of violation or the number of points you’ve accumulated over the years.
+In Texas, however, you must pay for fees and surcharges separately.
+It may not seem like a big deal, but you could have your license suspended if you don’t.